 In Excel, the combination of scatter plots allows you to show and analyze two separate data sets that are connected to each other.
 A standard chart in Excel typically contains simply one X-axis and one Y-axis.
-A combination of scatter plots, on the other hand, allow you to have two Y-axes, allowing you to have two distinct sorts of sample points in the same plots.
+A combination of scatter plots, on the other hand, allows you to have two Y-axes, allowing you to have two distinct sorts of sample points in the same plots.
 In this tutorial, we will explain to you how to combine two scatter plots in Excel to get better and comparable visualization.

 The fundamental strategy of combining two scatter plots will be discussed in the section below.
 To complete the task, we will use Excel’s built-in features.
 Later on, we’ll go through ways to make scatter plots seem more visually appealing when displaying data.
 A sample data set is represented in the image below to accomplish the task.